Sydney Film Festival: History

 By 1958, the festival attracted its first international sponsored guest, Paul Rotha, and advertising into the festival catalogue.
-The following year, the program expanded to seventeen days and by 1960 exceeded 2,000 subscribers with the introduction of the Opening Night feature film and party.
-Censorship difficulties arose in the mid-1960s and continued until such time as the festival was granted exemption from censorship in 1971.
+The following year, due to declining attendances, the festival was moved back to Winter (June) and the program expanded to seventeen days and by 1960 exceeded 2,000 subscribers with the introduction of the Opening Night feature film and party.
+By 1961, the festival was screening 24 films a year.

+In 1962, Ian Klava was named the festival's first full-time director and he started to show more mainstream films, including the Australian premieres of Stanley Kubrick's Dr. Strangelove and William Wyler's The Collector.
+In 1965, Klava resigned and was replaced by David Stratton.

 From inception until 1967, the University remained the annual home of the festival.
 The following year, the festival moved to the Wintergarden in Rose Bay where it remained for the ensuing five years.
 The historic State Theatre became the home of the festival in 1974, and remains one of the festival venues to date.

+Censorship difficulties arose in the mid-1960s and continued until such time as the festival was granted exemption from censorship in 1971.

+In 1970, a short film competition was established.

+In 1983, Rod Webb replaced Stratton as festival director.

 In 2007, the festival introduced a series of live gigs, shows and cabaret-style screening at the nearby Metro Theatre.

 Owing to the COVID-19 pandemic in Australia, the 2020 festival staged a reduced, online-only version, and in 2021 was delayed to open on 3 November with the audience limited first to 75 per cent capacity, increasing to 100 per cent from 8–21 November.
 The films were also available online.

 Description

 The competitive film festival draws international and local attention, with films being showcased in several venues across the city centre, and includes features, documentaries, short films, retrospectives, films for families and animations.
-Films are shown at venues across the Sydney CBD, with films shown at the Dendy Opera Quays, Event Cinemas in George Street, the Art Gallery of New South Wales, Ritz Cinemas, Sydney Town Hall, the Museum of Contemporary Art as well as the State Theatre.
+Films are shown at venues across the Sydney CBD, with films shown at Event Cinemas in George Street, the Art Gallery of New South Wales, the Sydney Opera House Playhouse, Dendy Newtown, Palace Cinemas, Ritz Cinemas, Sydney Town Hall, as well as the State Theatre.

-As of 2023 the festival's director is Nashen Moodley, who commenced in early 2012, replacing Clare Stewart.
+As of 2026 the festival's director is Nashen Moodley, who commenced in early 2012, replacing Clare Stewart.

 Patrons of the festival include Gillian Armstrong, Cate Blanchett, Jane Campion, Nicole Kidman, Baz Luhrmann, George Miller, and Sam Neill among others.